trivago/gollum/docs/src/gen/producer/benchmark.rst

 Benchmark
 =========

-This producer is meant to give more meaningful results in benchmark situations than producer.Null as it is based on a buffered producers.
+This producer is meant to provide more meaningful results in benchmark situations than producer.Null, as it is based on core.BufferedProducer.